tissakhosla/demucs-gui/README.md

 1. go to `<ELASTIC_IP>:5000` to test

 ### Pre Release Updates
-- password confirmation on registration
+- email should go to signed in user
 - apply DNS
 - don't use flask built in server in PRD - nginx
     - https